jwwangchn/BONAI/README.md

 ## Evaluation
 Training, Validation and Testing sets are publicly available.
 The evaluation codes will be upload soon.

+## LOFT & FOA

+The codes of LOFT and FOA is now publicly available.
+You can refer to [MMDetection](https://github.com/open-mmlab/mmdetection) to install and run this project.

 ## Contact

 This repo is currently maintained by Jinwang Wang (jwwangchn@whu.edu.cn).